We often hear that fish oil is good for this. Or that.

 But what about other health conditions?

-Fish oil is very important to eye health.
+Fish oil supports health.
 After all, there is a lot of Omega-3 stored in your eye balls.

 Omega-3 is highly concentrated in the retina.